 - MM-121 (seribantumab), a fully human monoclonal antibody that binds to the ErbB3 (HER3) receptor and targets heregulin positive cancers.
-The Company is currently conducting the Phase 2 randomized SHERLOC clinical trial evaluating MM-121 in heregulin positive non-small cell lung cancer patients and plans to initiate the Phase 2 randomized SHERBOC clinical trial in 2017 in heregulin positive, hormone receptor positive, ErbB2 (HER2) negative, metastatic breast cancer patients; - MM-141 (istiratumab), a fully human bispecific tetravalent monoclonal antibody designed to block tumor survival signals by targeting receptor complexes containing the insulin-like growth factor 1 ("IGF-1") receptor and ErbB3 (HER3) cell surface receptors.
-The Company is currently conducting the Phase 2 randomized CARRIE clinical trial evaluating MM-141 in previously untreated metastatic pancreatic cancer patients with high levels of free IGF-1 in combination with nab-paclitaxel and gemcitabine; and - MM-310, an antibody-directed nanotherapeutic ("ADN") that contains a novel prodrug of the highly potent chemotherapy docetaxel and targets the ephrin receptor A2 ("EphA2") receptor, which is highly expressed in most solid tumor types.
+There are two active development programs for MM-121, each in a Phase 2 clinical trial.
+The Company is currently conducting the Phase 2 randomized SHERLOC clinical trial, evaluating MM-121 in heregulin positive non-small cell lung cancer patients in combination with docetaxel.
+The Company has also initiated trial sites for the Phase 2 randomized SHERBOC clinical trial in patients with heregulin positive, hormone receptor positive, ErbB2 (HER2) negative, metastatic breast cancer in combination with fulvestrant, and expects to dose the first patient in the SHERBOC clinical trial in the fourth quarter of 2017; - MM-141 (istiratumab), a fully human bispecific tetravalent monoclonal antibody designed to block tumor survival signals by targeting receptor complexes containing the insulin-like growth factor 1 ("IGF-1") receptor and ErbB3 (HER3) cell surface receptors.
+The Company is currently conducting and has completed enrollment of the Phase 2 randomized CARRIE clinical trial evaluating MM-141 in previously untreated metastatic pancreatic cancer patients with high levels of free IGF-1 in combination with nab-paclitaxel and gemcitabine; and - MM-310, an antibody-directed nanotherapeutic ("ADN") that contains a novel prodrug of the highly potent chemotherapy docetaxel and targets the ephrin receptor A2 ("EphA2") receptor, which is highly expressed in most solid tumor types.
 MM-310 was designed to improve the therapeutic window of docetaxel in major oncology indications, such as prostate, ovarian, bladder, gastric, pancreatic and lung cancers.
 The Company initiated a Phase 1 clinical trial to evaluate safety and preliminary activity of MM-310 in the first quarter of 2017.